1. 7.5 Document lifecycle

 The input byte stream converts bytes into characters for use in the tokenizer.
 This process relies, in part, on character encoding information found in the real Content-Type metadata of the resource; the computed type is not used for this purpose.

-When no more bytes are available, the user agent must queue a global task on the networking task source given document's relevant global object to have the parser to process the implied EOF character, which eventually causes a load event to be fired.
+When no more bytes are available, the user agent must queue a global task on the networking task source given document's relevant global object to have the parser process the implied EOF character, which eventually causes a load event to be fired.

 4. Return document.